July 6: Today in Royal History

 Full name: Johann Nepomuk Karl Borromäus Josef Franz de Paula

-In 1732, eight-year-old Johann Nepomuk Karl became the reigning Prince of Liechtenstein upon the death of his father at the age of 42.
+In 1732, eight-year-old Johann Nepomuk Karl became the reigning Prince of Liechtenstein upon the death of his 42-year-old father.
 The former reigning Prince of Liechtenstein Josef Wenzel I served as regent and guardian for Johann Nepomuk Karl until he reached his majority in 1745.
 He carefully prepared Johann Nepomuk Karl to take over the business of government.
-However, when Johann Nepomuk Karl reached the age of 21 and took over the government, it appeared as if he had not learned anything.
+However, when Johann Nepomuk Karl reached the age of 21 and took over the government, it appeared he had not learned anything.
 He was soon neglecting his government duties.
-In 748, Johann Nepomuk Karl, Prince of Liechtenstein died at the age of 24.
+In 1748, Johann Nepomuk Karl, Prince of Liechtenstein died at the age of 24.
 Because Johann Nepomuk Karl had no male heir, the former reigning Prince of Liechtenstein Josef Wenzel I once again became the reigning Prince.

 Unofficial Royalty: Johann Nepomuk Karl, Prince of Liechtenstein